Capitulation of Erfurt: Capitulation

 With Möllendorf out of the picture, the resolve of the fortress commandant weakened and broke.
 That night, he signed the articles of capitulation.
-Included in the terms were the surrender of the Petersberg fortress and large quantities of gunpowder and munitions.
+Included in the terms were the surrender of the Petersberg Citadel and large quantities of gunpowder and munitions.

 Altogether, about 12,000 Prussian and Saxon troops under command of the Prince of Orange became prisoners and 65 artillery pieces were captured.
 Colors (in parentheses) from the following units were surrendered to the victors, Infantry Regiments Grenadier Garde # 6 (2), Schenck # 9 (4), Wedel # 10 (4), Arnim # 13 (1), Brunswick # 21 (1), Winning # 23 (4), Zenge # 24 (1), Alt-Larisch # 26 (1), Hohenlohe # 32 (2), Prince Ferdinand # 34 (2), Prince Heinrich # 35 (2), Zweiffel # 45 (1), Hessen # 48 (4), and Wartensleben # 59 (2), and Dragoon Regiment Irwing # 3 (4).

 Another authority states that between 9,000 and 14,000 Prussian troops fell into French hands at the surrender.
 The number may include up to 8,000 wounded.
 At the time of the capitulation, Murat had about 16,000 troops near Erfurt.
 The 7,000 cavalry immediately available included General of Division Étienne Marie Antoine Champion de Nansouty's 1st Cuirassier Division, General of Division Jean-Joseph Ange d'Hautpoul's 2nd Cuirassier Division, and General of Division Marc Antoine de Beaumont's 3rd Dragoon Division.

 As the first batch of prisoners were being marched from Erfurt to Frankfort-on-the-Main, the column encountered 50 troopers of the Pletz Hussar Regiment # 3.
 The hussars scattered the inadequate escort and released between 4,000 and 5,000 prisoners.
 When he heard about it, an enraged Napoleon blamed Murat for the fiasco.
 However, Saxe-Weimar was unable to exploit this success.
 He tried to round up the released prisoners but they all ran away, and none could be returned to their units.